chrissaia/Concept-Overview_StanfordCS229/README.md

 This repository is a **ground-up reconstruction of Stanford CS229 (Machine Learning)** as a sequence of **Jupyter notebooks (Lesson 01 → Lesson 20)**.

-Each lesson is designed as a **teachable, executable chapter** with:
+Each lesson is designed with:

 - deep intuition
 - correct math (CS229-style derivations)